froyplus000/froyplus000/README.md

 ### Fun Facts

-- I like Game Development, will definitely create my first indie game.
-When I have time.
+- I like Game Development🎮, will definitely create my first indie game🔥.
+When I have time🥹
-- I like taking care of myself, and cooking but not so much of exercising.
+- I like taking care of myself, and cooking🥘 but not so much of exercising😣
 - Reading Books weather it's for programming or fiction.